softwareconstruction240/softwareconstruction/spelling-corrector/setup/setup.md

 Do the same thing with the `TrieTest` class and observe them failing.

-⚠ Note: You will also need to create a Node class and have it implement INode, though this will not affect setting up the test cases.
+⚠ Note: You will also need to create a Node class, implement INode, and copy over the test `txt` files from the starter code.
+However, this will not affect the test from running.

 ## Implementing the code